mcinglis/c-style/readme.md

 }
 ```

-In the above example, although `missiles` is a "private" member, if there are any public `Country_` functions whose result (or side-effects) is affected by the value of `missiles`, then changes to `missiles` should be considered as affecting the public state of a `Country` object.
+In the above example, although `missiles` is a "private" member, if there are any public `Country_` functions whose result (or side-effects) is affected by the values of the pointees of `missiles`, then changes to those pointees should be considered as affecting the public state of a `Country` object.
+Assuming there aren't any such functions, then no one needs to be told about changes to `missiles`.

 ``` c
 // If there are no public methods affected by `missiles`, then this is